bluesky-social/atproto-website/content/specs/xrpc.md

 - only atproto endpoint paths are supported.
 This means an `/xrpc/` prefix, followed by a valid NSID and endpoint name.
 Note that the `/xrpc/` prefix may become configurable in the future
 - the request must be from an authenticated user with an active account on the PDS
 - rate-limits at the PDS still apply

-*Note: during the early roll-out of this protocol feature, endpoints must also be from a Lexicon known to the PDS.
-This constraint will be relaxed soon, to allow new applications to route requests to their own AppView.*

 ## Summary of HTTP Headers